 - When grouped by Team Member, you can see an overview of workloads and availability.
 Each bar is a visual representation of how your resources are allocated over a selected period of time.
 You'll be able to see the percentage of time and number of hours allocated to each resource, including those which are overallocated.
 Stripes indicate that the team member has a soft allocation during this timeframe.
 The shading of each bar gets darker as the total allocated time for the resource increases.

 - When grouped by Project, the time allocated to each resource is displayed.
-At a glance, you’ll be able to see workloads and availability across multiple projects, as well as an up-to-date projected budget.
+At a glance, you’ll be able to see workloads and availability across multiple projects, as well as an up-to-date Estimate at Completion (EAC).

 - New! - Enable New Master Planning